seaflow-uw/seaflowpy/README.md

 with `seaflowpy sfl fix-event-rate`.
 True event counts for raw EVT files can be determined with `seaflowpy evt count`.
-If filtering has already been performed then event counts can be pulled from the `all_count` field of the SQLITE3 database. e.g. `sqlite3 -separator $'\t' SCOPE_14.db 'SELECT file, all_count ORDER BY file'`
+If filtering has already been performed then event counts can be pulled from the `all_count` column of the opp table in the SQLITE3 database. e.g. `sqlite3 -separator $'\t' SCOPE_14.db 'SELECT file, all_count ORDER BY file'`

 6) (Optional) As a check for dataset completeness, the list of files in an SFL file can be compared to the actual EVT files present with `seaflowpy sfl manifest`.
 It's normal for a few files to differ, especially near midnight.
-But if a large number of files are missing it may be a sign that the data transfer was incomplete or the SFL file is missing some days.
+If a large number of files are missing it may be a sign that the data transfer was incomplete or the SFL file is missing some days.

 7) Once all errors or warnings have been fixed, do a final `seaflowpy validate` before adding the SFL file to the appropriate repository.

 ## Development

+### Source code structure

+Active development happens on the `develop` branch and on feature branches which are eventually merged into `develop`.
+Commits on the `master` branch represent stable release snapshots with version tags and build products.

 ### Build